decentralized-identity/keri/docs/Glossary.md

 DID; Decentralized identity is a technology that uses cryptography to allow individuals to create and control their own unique identifiers.
 They can use these identifiers to obtain `Verifiable Credentials` from trusted organisations and, subsequently, present elements of these credentials as proof of claims about themselves.
 In this model, the individual takes ownership of their own identity and need not cede control to centralized service providers or companies.

 `KERI`s definition of decentralization (centralization) is about _control_ not _spatial distribution_.
 In our definition _decentralized_ is not necessarily the same as _distributed_.
 By distributed we mean that activity happens at more than one site.
 Thus decentralization is about _control_ and distribution is about _place_.
 To elaborate, when we refer to decentralized infrastructure we mean infrastructure under decentralized (centralized) control no matter its spatial distribution.
 Thus _decentralized infrastructure_ is infrastructure sourced or controlled by more than one `entity`.

-#### Duplicitous event log
-Or DEL.
-This is a record of _inconsistent_ event messages produced by a given controller or witness with respect to a given `KERL`.
-The duplicitous events are indexed to the corresponding event in a KERL.
-A duplicitous event is represented by a set of two or more provably mutually inconsistent event messages with respect to a KERL.
-Each `juror` keeps a duplicitous event log (DEL) for each controller and all designated witness with respect to a KERL.
-Any validator may confirm duplicity by examining a DEL.

 #### Derivation code
 To properly extract and use the `public key` embedded in a self-certifying identifier we need to know the cryptographic _signing scheme_ used by the key pair.
 KERI includes this very compactly in the identifier, by replacing the pad character (a character used to fill a void to able to always end up with a fixed length public key) with a special character that encodes the derivation process.
 Call this the derivation code.